Common questions about preclampsia:

 - Stomach or right shoulder pain: This type of stomach pain is usually felt under the ribs, and shoulder pain often radiates from the liver under the right ribs.
 These symptoms may be a sign of HELLP Syndrome, one of the most severe forms of preeclampsia that often affects the liver.
 These symptoms require an immediate call to your doctor.

 - Hyperreflexia: Your doctor may notice this symptom when they check your reflexes and your legs bounces back hard.

 Who’s at risk for preeclampsia?

-Women at risk for this condition may have the following:
+Women at risk for preeclampsia may have the following: